wikimedia/operations-software-druid_exporter/README.md

   .venv/bin/python setup.py
   .venv/bin/druid_exporter

 By default metrics are exposed on TCP port `8000`.
+Python 2 is not supported.

 ## Druid versions supported